-15.4 Family court
+19.4 Family court

 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
 This can be stressful for children.
 The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
-Our school will make this available as it may be useful for some parents and carers.
+Our school / college will make this available as it may be useful for some parents and carers.
 It can be accessed here

-15.5 Child Missing Education
+19.5 Children Missing Education - WSCC Policy